Jet-Etnyre/Rust-Raid-Calculator/README.md

 ---

 ## 🚧 Status
 This project is a work in progress.
-Solver logic will be added to automate the optimization process and handle edge cases like splash damage or soft-side raids.
+The optimization logic is complete, working on polishing a web app for ease of use

 ---